larecipe/larecipe-dotnet/README.md

 **LaRecipe** is simply a code-driven package provides an easy way to create beautiful documentation for your product or application inside your **.Net** apps.

-> Note: LaRecipe was originally built to work with Laravel framework and now we're expanding the scope to integrate it with dotnet applications.
-Check out the Laravel integration version.
+Note: LaRecipe was originally built to work with Laravel framework and now we're expanding the scope to integrate it with dotnet core applications.
+Check out the [Laravel integration version](https://github.com/saleem-hadad/larecipe)

 ![LaRecipe Screenshot](https://larecipe.saleem.dev/images/screenshot.png#)